 Mediating bad faith missteps in grassroots movements

-Activism is messy.
+Social change and the challenge that comes with activism is a messy but needed process to make happen.
 When we push against #mainstreaming, bad faith actors will come at us hard.
 Our best, often only, defence is sticking to good faith, telling our own stories, and holding onto process.
 Without this, the dominant narrative (which serves power) will drown out our voices.

-The Problem is well-meaning people who wreck everything, in grassroots social movements, some of the biggest obstacles come from inside.
+The problem is we to often let, well-meaning people, wreck everything, in grassroots social movements, some of the biggest obstacles come from inside.
 People who believe they’re doing good will still do harm, sometimes more harm than outright bad actors.
 The worst ones often work the hardest.
 Why?
 They lack experience with #DIY culture.
 They unthinkingly worship the #deathcult.
 Not only that, but they confuse personal virtue with effective action.
 Shit stinks, but composting it makes flowers grow.
-The trick is to turn the mess into something productive instead of letting it rot everything.
+The trick is to turn the mess into something socially productive instead of letting it rot everything.

-Mediation is a core #OMN process, we need tools and processes that identify bad faith early (before it spreads), turn well-meaning but harmful actors toward productive paths, filter out the worst behaviours without turning authoritarian.
+Mediation is a core #OMN process, we need tools and processes that identify bad faith early (before it spreads), to turn well-meaning but harmful actors toward productive paths, filter out the worst behaviours without turning authoritarian.
 This is a social problem first, a tech problem second.
-Good moderation, transparent process, and community accountability are the essential path.
+The keeping of the fluffy spiky debate in place, balances most of this, then the is a role for good moderation, transparent process, and community accountability.

-Then the #4opens is about making It clearer for outreach, if democracy is survival, then in the digital era, you can’t have real democracy without the #4opens.
+What holds this path steady?
+The #4opens is key to clear outreach, if democracy is survival, then in the digital era, you can’t have real democracy without the #4opens.
 This has to be at the root of our growing garden of ideas.
 We need to frame this in a way that connects to real-life impact with questions like: Why does this matter for democracy?
 How does it protect against the #deathcult?
 How does it help people step away from #dotcons?

 This isn’t easy, but it’s the work that needs to be done.
 Ideas?